shrutio8/data-driven-sales-customer-insights/README.md

 * Clothing & Apparel category generates the highest number of orders
 * Uttar Pradesh and Maharashtra are the top-performing states
 * Aviation and Banking sectors show higher customer engagement compared to other occupations
+* A significant portion of sales is concentrated in a few regions, indicating dependency on limited markets.

 ## 📈 Dashboard Features